- Dog suitable for owners with some experience

 - DNA test for Musladin-Leuke Syndrome and Lafora's epilepsy which tests whether or not a dog has the potential to be affected by these conditions.

-- The Beagle is one of the healthiest of pedigree dog breeds, and this coupled with his good nature has not always been good for them, as it has sadly led to the breed being widely used in vivisection and animal experiments.
 As the Beagle is such a manageable size, and has such an incredible nose, they have found work around the world as a drugs and food sniffer dog in many airports.
-They are extremely successful in this work – and their appealing look means they don't frighten the passengers.
-The most famous Beagle of all is Snoopy – who, while they may not look like a Beagle, has made the breed very popular.
+They are extremely successful in this work — and their appealing look means they don't frighten the passengers.